Dmitry Merezhkovsky: Late 1880s to early 1890s

-The Symbolism manifests
+The Symbolism manifestos

-In 1892 Merezhkovsky's second volume of poetry entitled Symbols.
-Poems and Songs came out.
-The book, bearing E.A.Poe and Charles Baudelaire's influences but also tinged with the author's newly found religious ideas, became a younger readership's favourite.
+In 1892 Merezhkovsky's second volume of poetry, entitled Symbols.
+Poems and Songs, came out.
+The book, bearing the influences of Edgar Allan Poe and Charles Baudelaire as well as the author's newly-found religious ideas, became a younger readership's favourite.
 Of the elder writers only Yakov Polonsky supported it wholeheartedly.
 In October 1892 Merezhkovsky's lecture "The Causes of the Decline of the Contemporary Russian Literature and the New Trends in it" was first read in public, then came out in print.
-Brushing aside the 'decadent' tag, the author argued that all three "streaks of Modern art" — "Mystic essence, Symbolic language and Impressionism" — could be traced down to the works of Lev Tolstoy or Dostoyevsky, Russian Modernism, therefore, being a continuation of the Russian literature's classic tradition.
-Coupled with Symbols, the lecture was widely accepted as Russian symbolism's early manifest.
+Brushing aside the 'decadent' tag, the author argued that all three "streaks of Modern art" – "Mystic essence, Symbolic language and Impressionism" – could be traced back to the works of Lev Tolstoy or of Dostoyevsky, making Russian Modernism, therefore, a continuation of Russian literature's classic tradition.
+Coupled with Symbols, the lecture was widely accepted as Russian symbolism's early manifesto.
 The general reaction to it was mostly negative.
-The author found himself between the two fires: liberals condemned his ideas as "the new obscurantism," members of posh literary salons treated his revelations with scorn.
+The author found himself between two fires: liberals condemned his ideas as "the new obscurantism", members of posh literary salons treated his revelations with scorn.
 Only one small group of people greeted "The Causes" unanimously, and that was the staff of Severny Vestnik, which welcomed him back.

 In 1893–1894 Merezhkovsky published numerous books (the play The Storm is Over and the translation of Sophocles' Oedipus the King among them), but the money all this hard work brought were scant.
 Now writing his second novel, he had to accept whatever work was offered to him.
 In the late 1893 Merezhkovskys settled in Saint Petersburg again.
 Here they frequented the Shakespearean Circle, the Polonsky's Fridays and the Literary Fund gatherings.
 Then the pair started their own home salon with Filosofov and Akim Volynsky becoming habitués.
 All of a sudden Merezhkovsky found that his debut novel was to be published in Severny Vestnik after all.
 What he didn't realise was that this came as a result of a Gippius' tumultuous secret love affair with Akim Volynsky, one of this magazine's chiefs.